cis198-2016s/homework/hw06/README.md

 manually handles requests that it receives, and a client, which can build HTTP requests and parse HTTP responses.
 You will use both in this assignment.

-Hyper uses OpenSSL, which means OpenSSL needs to be installed.

-On OS X, you need to set environment variables telling Cargo where to find OpenSSL headers on your computer.
-Read this StackOverflow post and follow the instructions.

-On Linux, you may need to install a development package for OpenSSL (this provides OpenSSL's header files, so Hyper can link against them).
-On Ubuntu, you can install this with `apt-get install libssl-dev`.

 ## lib

 We're going to build this BBS in a library crate, so it can be easily deployed